Polycythaemia, or erythrocytosis, means having a high concentration of red blood cells in your blood.

 The condition is often caused by being overweight, smoking, drinking excessive amounts of alcohol or taking certain medications – such as diuretics.
 A similar condition that's sometimes called "relative polycythaemia" can also occur as a result of dehydration.

 Apparent polycythaemia may improve if the underlying cause is identified and managed.
-For example, stopping smoking or reducing your alcohol intake may help.
+Stopping smoking or reducing your alcohol intake, for example, may help.

 "Absolute polycythaemia" is where your body produces too many red blood cells.
 There are two main types: